MicrosoftDocs/azure-dev-docs/articles/ai/intelligent-app-templates.md

 ## End-to-end solutions

-End-to-end solutions are comprehensive reference samples including documention, source code, and deployment to allow you to take and extend for your own purposes.
+End-to-end solutions are comprehensive reference samples including documentation, source code, and deployment to allow you to take and extend for your own purposes.

 :::zone pivot="dotnet"